Cuurjol/Hangman/README.md

 - Create a new txt file `WordsDE.txt` in the folder `data` for adding your words.
 - Create a new text file `HangmanLogoDE.txt` in the folder 'data' for showing game logo and fil him some text image.
 This step is an optional.

+## Demo

+You can watch a demo version of the game at the [link](https://asciinema.org/a/ByesWSUHhQeU6gjPcMXVlSnRN).

 ## Author